Mixed Martial Arts Services

 - HIV, Hep B, Hep C - $69.00 (Minimiuim Requirement for all States in order to fight.)

-- HIV, Hep B, Hep C,+ Professional Athlete Physical & Eye Exam - $129.00 (Exams Performed Only on Wednesdays or Thursdays & MUST have an Appointment)
+- HIV, Hep B, Hep C, + Professional Athlete Physical & Eye Exam - $129.00 (Physical and Exams MUST have an appointment)

 Modern Medicine works very closely with many promoters & fighters.
-We email directly to most promoters, & fax your state's athletic commission.
+We email directly to most promoters and fax your state's athletic commission.

 Nebraska Athletic Commision Regulations